linode/docs/docs/security/linode-manager-security-controls-new-manager/index.md

 ## API Access

-The [Linode API](https://www.linode.com/api/) is a programmatic interface for many of the features available in the Linode Manager.
+The [Linode API](https://www.linode.com/api/) is a programmatic interface for many of the features available in the Cloud Manager.
 It's an indispensable tool for developers, but it's also a potential attack vector.
-For this reason, the Linode Manager provides two security controls for your account's API key.
+For this reason, the Linode Cloud Manager provides two security controls for your account's API key.
 First, you can generate a new API key if you suspect that your existing key has been compromised.
 And if you're not using the API key, you can remove access to it altogether.

 For details on generating and removing API keys, please see the [API Key](/docs/platform/api/api-key/) article.

 ## Next Steps
-If you've completed this guide, you've proactively taken steps to protect your Linode Manager account.
-But don't stop here!
-There are a couple other steps that some users should take to secure their Linode Manager accounts.
+If you've completed this guide, you've proactively taken steps to protect your Linode account.
+There are a couple of other steps that some users should take to secure their Linode accounts.
 Take some time and work through the following action items outlined in our other guides.

 ### Configure User Accounts

-Organizations that have multiple individuals accessing the same Linode Manager account should create separate *user accounts* for each individual.
+Organizations that have multiple individuals accessing the same Cloud Manager account should create separate *user accounts* for each individual.
 Once you've created the accounts, you can assign permissions to restrict access to certain areas of the control panel.
-This is useful for groups that need to grant all team members access to the Linode Manager, or organizations that just want their billing department to have a separate account to receive invoices and billing information.
+This is useful for groups that need to grant all team members access to the Cloud Manager, or organizations that just want their billing department to have a separate account to receive invoices and billing information.
 For more information, see our guide on [Accounts and Passwords](/docs/platform/accounts-and-passwords).

 ### Force Password Expirations

 Some organizations have policies that require users to change their passwords every so often.
-The Linode Manager can be configured to force users to change their passwords every 1, 3, 6, or 12 months.
-For more information, see the documentation on [Passwords in the Linode Manager](/docs/platform/accounts-and-passwords/#passwords).
+The Linode Cloud Manager can be configured to force users to change their passwords every 1, 3, 6, or 12 months.